-- Nuclear plant will notify PJM when different (new or default) temporary voltage limits shall be used based on various plant service loading conditions.
-The process to communicate temporary voltage limit restrictions is documented in the PJM Manual for Transmission Operations (M03), Attachment C: Requesting Voltage Limit Exceptions to the PJM Base-Line Voltage Limits. - Determine internal plant options, and if appropriate, provide revised limits. - Coordinate with MOC to evaluate PJM provided redispatch option (no cost or unit information will be provided). - Provide PJM with decision to redispatch if applicable. - Provide PJM with decision that nuclear plant will closely monitor plant activities and will take action within the plant if conditions change and inform PJM not to implement offcost. - Provide PJM with clear direction if they do not want PJM to perform redispatch.
+- Nuclear plant will notify PJM when different (new or default) temporary or permanent voltage limits shall be used based on various plant service loading conditions.
+Revised Nuclear Voltage Limits (permanent or temporary) will be communicated through eDART's Nuclear Voltage Limit feature or PJM Manual for Transmission Operations (M03), Attachment C: Requesting Voltage Limit Exceptions to the PJM Base-Line Voltage Limits. - Determine internal plant options, and if appropriate, provide revised NPIR voltage limits. - Coordinate with MOC to evaluate PJM provided redispatch option (no cost or unit information will be provided). - Provide PJM with decision to redispatch if applicable. - Provide PJM with decision that nuclear plant will closely monitor plant activities and will take action within the plant if conditions change and inform PJM not to implement off-cost. - Provide PJM with clear direction if they do not want PJM to perform redispatch.